Zero6992/chatGPT-discord-bot/README.md

 * `/replyall`  ChatGPT switch between replyall mode and default mode
 * `/reset` Clear ChatGPT conversation history
 * `/chat-model` Switch different chat model
+* `/dm` Toggle the ability to DM the bot directly (if enabled, people can DM the bot even if not a server member -or even if banned from it)
    -  Modifying the `CHAT_MODEL` field in the `.env` file change the default model
    - `OFFICIAL`: GPT-3.5 model(paid model)
    - `UNOFFICIAL`: Website ChatGPT (free model)